 Vodafone conducted trials of programmable infrastructure that taps software-defined networking (SDN) principles to control capacity on its optical network.
 The trials are part of a broader plan to automatically adapt and adjust wavelength capacity to maintain better service continuity.

-Eva Rossi, head of transport product at Vodafone, noted in a blog post that the trials included the FlexEthernet (FlexE) client interface standard from the Open Internetworking Forum (OIF) and a flexible spectrum bandwidth controller based on a Ciena platform.
+Eva Rossi, head of transport product at Vodafone, noted in a blog post that the trials included the FlexEthernet (FlexE) client interface standard from the Optical Internetworking Forum (OIF) and a flexible spectrum bandwidth controller based on a Ciena platform.

 The FlexE trial resulted in test speeds up to 400 Gb/s over a single wavelength.
 It ran on top of Vodafone’s IP-based Red Stream converged core network in the United Kingdom.